 |Jyllissa Harris||South Carolina||PDA|

 |Channing Foster||Ole Miss||SLSG-MO|

-The ECNL is the best platform for female soccer players in the United States, and the vision and goal of the best clubs, teams, and players in the country.
-Become an ECNL athlete and start your path to college soccer now.
+The ECNL is the top development platform for female soccer players in the United States, and the vision and goal of the best clubs, teams, and players in the country.
+Become an ECNL athlete at one of the 89 ECNL clubs across the country and start your journey to college soccer now.

 To view a listing of current ECNL Alums in the Southeastern Conference, click here.

 About Elite Clubs National League: The Elite Clubs National League (ECNL) was founded in 2009 to enhance the developmental experience of female youth soccer players in the United States through: (i) improving the competitive environment through creation of a true national competitive league; (ii) improving the process for identifying elite female soccer players through a systematic scouting and identification program based on national competitions; and (iii) improving the daily training environment at top female youth soccer clubs through developing best practices and training and organizational guidelines for its member clubs.
 The ECNL is sanctioned by US Club Soccer and is sponsored by Nike Soccer.